Online Photo Approvals

 Agents, publicists, or producers overseeing the Image Approvals process have a more advanced kill allowance view.
 This advanced view allows them to see not only their own kill allowance but the kill allowance of each cast member assigned to the production, giving them a high-level overview of their progress.

 Production-side user accounts have access to a downloads section, allowing the download of printable summary-contact-sheets of all photos, all killed photos, or all unkilled photos.
 Both PDF and spreadsheet formats are available.

 These contact sheets show which talent has killed each photograph, which of the talent has marked each day as done, or still needs to do so.
 This extra information acts as a clear audit trail and prevents contact sheets being distributed and images shared before actors have completed their kill process.

 Kick-off the kills process from day one of production

 Social media and PR often demands the timely release of assets, especially for episodic content.
 Our system helps to prevent the Approvals process from blocking your marketing and publicity activities.

-Photographer accounts can add shoot days and upload images quickly and easily themselves as part of their normal end-of-day workflow, meaning assets are online and available for talent to view and kill from the first day of production.
+Admin accounts can add shoot days and upload images quickly and easily themselves as part of their normal end-of-day workflow, meaning assets are online and available for talent to view and kill from the first day of production.

 Once all actors have marked the day’s they are tagged in as done, you know the remaining un-killed images are approved and safe for use.